airbus-seclab/AFLplusplus-blogpost/docs/README.md

 performance and coverage.
 The [official documentation](https://github.com/AFLplusplus/AFLplusplus/blob/stable/qemu_mode/README.md)
 describes all the features available.
-Among them: be clear what users have to be able to do to run all steps (e.g. apply patches, why they are needed, etc)
+Among them: be clear what users have to be able to do to run all steps (e.g. apply patches, why they are needed, etc.).
 - Instrumentation and coverage:
   - `AFL_INST_LIBS`
   - `AFL_QEMU_INST_RANGES`